terris91/terris91/README.md

 `Update Jun 30, 2024:`  I have been working on making thumbnail for [Lostsec](https://www.youtube.com/@lostsecc) since [this video](https://www.youtube.com/watch?v=qb93-S9BvTU&t=50s).

-`Updating:`  Journey to Cybersecurity Specialist👀.
+`Updating:`  Journey to become a ... 👀.

 ---